 And the great news is we link directly to booking.com so you can be assured you will not fall for the ski chalet scam.

 Ah, the catered ski chalet experience: the concept of sharing accommodation, meals and fireside stories from the slopes with friends, family or like-minded strangers.
 Unsurprisingly, it’s now one of the most popular and enjoyable choices for a skiing or snowboarding holiday.

-Instead, some catered ski chalets offer en suite bedrooms, unlimited hot water, boot warmers, 4G WiFi and cordon bleu cooks.
+Instead, catered ski chalet offers en suite bedrooms, unlimited hot water, boot warmers, 4G WiFi and cordon bleu cooks.
 The wine comes in bottles rather than out of boxes.
-And, more and more independent catered ski chalet companies are now taking over chalets especially for catered chalets in France, and catered chalets in Austria to create niche ski holiday experiences – think snowboarding AND yoga.
+And, more and more independent catered ski chalet companies are now taking over accommodation to create niche ski holiday experiences – think snowboarding AND yoga.
 There’s no doubt that the whole industry has upped its game.

-The bigger ski operators have also moved on to bigger, better equipped catered ski chalets with trained ski hosts instead of Arabella, the Chalet Girl, spending more time laying down table tops in the snow park rather than table laying in the ski chalet.
+The concepts of having your own hosts prepare a cooked breakfast, afternoon tea and three course dinner with unlimited wine is undeniably attractive (plus a housekeeper to clean and even shop).In fact, the bigger ski operators have also moved on to bigger, better equipped catered ski chalet with trained ski hosts instead of Arabella, the Chalet Girl, spending more time laying down table tops in the snow park rather than table laying in the ski chalet.

-The chalet staff usually has one evening off a week, but they will help with recommending a restaurant.
-Catered chalets will also offer delicious home cooked alternatives for anyone with allergies or intolerances.
+The chalet staff usually has one evening off a week, although with Brexit that looks like it will be 2 nights off, but they will help with recommending a restaurant.
+A catered chalet holiday will also offer delicious home cooked alternatives for anyone with allergies or intolerances.

 Self Catered Ski Chalets – The Airbnb Generation